 A recall vote shall take place no less than ten working days nor more than fifteen working days after step a.
 1. or a.
 2. above.

 c.
-A new Senate officer shall be selected in accordance with the provisions of Article IV, Section 3.
+A new Senate officer shall be selected in accordance with the provisions of Article IV, Section 3 the Bylaws

 d.
 A recall petition for an officer may be considered ninety days after that Senate officer has taken office.